ErikDorstel/gammaScore/README.md

 * measurement of last event gamma ray in µSv/h
 * measurement of 1 minute average gamma ray in µSv/h
 * measurement of 10 minute average ray in µSv/h
-* WebUI graph with autoscale
+* WebUI gamma average graph with autoscale
+* WebUI gamma event histogram with autoscale
 #### digital in (digital ray event from gdk101)
 * GPIO 18
 #### digital out (acoustic alarm)